truenicoco/slidge/docs/source/admin/privilege.rst

 .. warning::

-  While this configuration is the correct way to go, this actually serves no purpose in slidge, because of these two issues: https://github.com/processone/ejabberd/issues/3990 and https://github.com/processone/ejabberd/issues/3942
+  If you want to set up privileges, you need ejabberd with version 23.10 or newer because of these two issues: https://github.com/processone/ejabberd/issues/3990 and https://github.com/processone/ejabberd/issues/3942